-Saint Paul Public Library invites kids and teens to make the Library their destination for summer fun.
-Summer Spark, the Library’s summer learning and reading program, encourages kids and teens to stay active and read for fun all summer long with hands-on exploration, reading challenges, performances, and free books.
+SAINT PAUL, Minn. -- Summer Spark, Saint Paul Public Library’s (SPPL) summer reading program, encourages kids and teens ages 0-18 to read for fun all summer long with hands-on exploration, reading challenges, and free books.

-Most students in Saint Paul can check out books, e-books, audiobooks, and more with Library Go.
-Saint Paul Public Schools, and many charter schools, automatically enroll their students in Library Go, which is an easy-to-remember number based on students’ school ID.
+Most students in Saint Paul can check out books, e-books, audiobooks, and more with Library Go, a library card for students that uses their student ID number as a library card number.
+Saint Paul Public Schools, and many charter schools, automatically enroll their students in Library Go.
 There are no fines and no financial risks to families who borrow items with Library Go.

 Suggested book titles, a calendar of events and performances, and more information can be found at sppl.org/summer.

-Summer Spark is sponsored by The Friends of the Saint Paul Public Library, Star Tribune, Kare11, and MELSA Summer at Your Library.
-Summer Spark is made possible by Minnesota Arts and Cultural Heritage Fund.
+Summer Spark is sponsored by The Friends of the Saint Paul Public Library, Minnesota Twins Baseball, Minnesota State Fair, Star Tribune, Kare11, and MELSA Summer at Your Library.